click here for a pdf version of my CV

 Oregon Sea Grant Summer Scholar

-June to August 2018 at the Department of Fish and Wildlife (ODFW)
+June to August 2018

-Marine Resources Program, Newport, OR
+Department of Fish and Wildlife (ODFW), Marine Resources Program, Newport, OR

 - Expanded the monitoring program through successful collaborations